AppleBreak1/Dell-Latitude-7210-2-in-1/README.md

 Wi-Fi/Bluetooth

  - Comes with Intel® Wi-Fi 6 AX201 NGW -> Swapped with BCM94360NG module to enjoy Airplay/Airdrop/continuity features.
-(The wlan slot on this tablet is meant for one sided M.2 module and trying to fit in BCM94360NG can feel a little bit uncomfortable.
+(The wlan slot on this tablet is meant for one sided M.2 module and trying to fit in BCM94360NG can feel a bit tight.
 Ended up not tightening the screw all the way)

  - BCM94360NG speed issue with macOS